ibm-satellite/academy-labs/instructor-labs/link-endpoint/steps.md

 **NOTE if you make changes to this file, you will need to reload them before testing in FireFox by hitting the Reload button after saving changes to the file**

-4. Enter the OpenShift Console URL into the FireFox browser and then complete the IBM Cloud login steps to access the Openshift Console.
-After you are validate with IBM Cloud oauth, you will be redirected to your OpenShift Cluster Console UI through the Satellite link endpoint.
-If you get errors here, please note the port of the Master Control Plane hostname that your console is trying to talk to.
-Use this port in your link endpoint instead of 31794.
+4. Enter the OpenShift Console URL ( console-openshift-console.< Ingress Subdomain > ) into the FireFox browser and then complete the IBM Cloud login steps to access the Openshift Console.
+After you are validate with IBM Cloud oauth, you will be redirected to your OpenShift Cluster Console UI through the Satellite link endpoint. **If you get errors here, please note the port of the Master Control Plane hostname that your console is trying to talk to.
+Use this port in your link endpoint instead of 31794.**

 ![Openshift Console](.pastes/access_console.png)